List of Police 10 Codes: Guide to Law Enforcement Radio Communications

 Some organizations and municipalities also use other types of police radio codes.
 For example, the California Highway Patrol (CHP) uses “eleven-codes,” and the Port Authority Police use “eight codes.”
 They established these to have a new and unique set of signals.

 Many police departments nationwide use regular English during radio conversations to clarify communication.
 This makes things easier for the officer and dispatch.
 As a result, they don’t have to mentally refer back to the list of ten codes to decipher a transmission.
-However, this approach does eliminate any secrecy or privacy from the radio transmission.
+However, this approach eliminates any secrecy or privacy from radio transmission.

-In addition, the meaning of the unique codes may vary between police officers and other public service units.
-For example, Emergency Medical Services (EMS), fire departments, and other law enforcement units.
+In addition, the meaning of the unique codes may vary between police officers and other public service units, such as Emergency Medical Services (EMS), fire departments, and other law enforcement units.

 List of Police 10 Codes